 Its unique properties make aluminium the leading material when it comes to recyclability.
 Aluminium can be infinitely recycled without quality losses.
 This is highlighted by the fact that 70% of the aluminium ever produced is still in use.
-For applications "We will move forward on our efforts to reduce carbon emissions and maximize energy efficiency."

-where the protective barrier is absolutely critical, like in several pharmaceutical products, there is no adequate replacement for aluminium.
+For applications where the protective barrier is absolutely critical, like in several pharmaceutical products, there is no adequate replacement for aluminium.
 For oxygen-sensitive products, like coffee, aluminium packaging provides the best product quality for the consumer.
 Packaging with high barrier properties like aluminium-based solutions also decreases the overall CO_2 footprint due to longer shelf life of the packed product, which leads to less food waste.